- Office of Admissions

 - California Community College Courses: Search for courses in ASSIST.

 - Private or out-of-state colleges: CSUEB maintains the TES database of pre-approved transfer courses from private and out-of-state colleges.
-If you do not see your course listed, it does not necessarily mean it will not be transferrable since it only contains courses already reviewed by our staff.
+If you do not see your course listed, it does not necessarily mean it will not be transferable since it only contains courses already reviewed by our staff.
 You can Search for Courses in TES.

-For Upper-division Transfer Students (Juniors and Seniors)
+For Upper-Division Transfer Students (Juniors and Seniors)

-Cal State East Bay's Local Admission Area includes the state of California as CSUEB is not deemed impacted for Upper Division Transfer students.
-All applicants, regardless of location, must fully meet the CSU transfer admission requirements and adhere to all posted admission deadlines.
+Applicants must fully meet the CSU transfer admission requirements and adhere to all posted admission deadlines.
 The minimum GPA to qualify for admission is a 2.0.

 CSUEB only accepts applications from upper-division transfer students.
 Upper division transfer applicants must meet all of the admission requirements listed by the term indicated in the following table.